Stabbing of George Harrison: Abram's trial and subsequent events

 Abram had suffered head injuries related to the attack, and was admitted to Royal Berkshire Hospital alongside Harrison.
 He appeared in court the day after, having been bailed by Oxford magistrates.
 During the trial, Abram requested to send a letter to the Harrison family.
 A statement was read out to the courtroom by Abram's lawyer, profusely apologising for the attack, and claiming that he was not aware he had schizophrenia.
 The court was also told that Abram liked to listen to music while sitting on an upturned flower pot, and his mental health had begun to deteriorate following the 1999 solar eclipse.
-Charged with attempted murder, Judge Justice Asill found Abram not guilty by insanity, though ordered indefinite confinement in a mental hospital.
+Charged with attempted murder, Abram was found not guilty by insanity by Judge Justice Asill, though ordered indefinite confinement in a mental hospital.
 Harrison's son, Dhani, spoke outside of Oxford Crown Court, stating that it was "tragic that someone could suffer such a mental breakdown".
 Olivia was present at the court hearing, and stated: "There was blood on the walls and blood on the carpet. (...)
 This was the moment I realised that we were going to be murdered, and that this man was succeeding in murdering us, and there was nobody else there to help."
 George himself had not attended the court hearing, but provided a statement, asserting that "there was a time during this violent struggle that I truly believed I was dying".
 Abram had apparently offered no reaction to Harrison's vivid account.

 Abram was discharged from a mental hospital in Rainhill in July 2002, eight months after Harrison's death, and placed into a hostel.
 Harrison's family reacted negatively to the early release, stating that they had not been informed of Abram's release beforehand, and referring to it as "upsetting and insulting".
 For his part, Abram insisted that he was no longer a risk and was a normal person whilst on medication.

 The Liverpool Echo reported in 2005 that Abram had joined the local branch of the Citizens Advice Bureau.
 According to Philip Norman's 2023 biography of Harrison, Abram "was reportedly training to become a volunteer adviser for the Citizens Advice Bureau".